i2group/analyze/documentation/developer_essentials_example_rest.md

 Because it involves a new read server, the two-phase data retrieval example requires significant changes to your deployment of the platform.
 The scripts in the Deployment Toolkit can modify some settings automatically, but you must also make some manual alterations, and then redeploy the platform by hand.

 1. Optional: If the development version of the Intelligence Analysis Platform is running, stop the servers from Eclipse.
-Stop the read-side server, followed by the write-side server.
+Stop the read server, followed by the write server.
-2. The configuration file for the new read server is in deployment toolkit, at `configuration\environment\newread\environment.properties`.
+2. The configuration file for the new read server is in the Deployment Toolkit, at `configuration\environment\newread\environment.properties`.
 Complete the file with the same values that you specified when you configured the standard read server.
 3. Open the topology file that represents your deployment of the Intelligence Analysis Platform in an XML editor.
 By default, this file is at `IAP-Deployment-Toolkit\configuration\environment\topology.xml`.
 4. Edit the topology file to add the following `<application>` element immediately before the closing tag of the `<applications>` element: